 Feeling Fancy?
 Go with Charcuterie!

 One of the easiest choices for a “round one” is charcuterie.
 If you are not familiar, charcuterie is a French term for the culinary art of preparing a plate of cured meats such as salami, ham, sausage, pâtés, and confit.
 They are usually paired with cheeses, fruit, olives, and some type of bread or cracker.
 Charcuterie is a good way to have assorted things brought to a table so everyone can find something to eat.
 Everything is in small portions and it makes for great conversation over a snack.
-You can spend as little or as much time eating charcuterie depending upon how it is going.
+This may feel like a large Lunchable to some people, but it’s really quite fancy.
+Your date will likely be very impressed should you get a Charcuterie board and pair it with a nice wine.
+The best part?
+There are plenty of places that serves these delicious treats!

-There are several options for charcuterie in NYC.
-Here are some of our favorites:
+Here are several options for charcuterie in NYC:

 - Épicerie Boulud – 1900 Broadway at 64th Street